Report on Primary Production Training CourseUniversity of Concepción, Chile21 October - 1 November, 2002

 extent of their motivation was most impressive.
 Second, the facilities

 provided by the university were excellent.
-A very fine computing laboratory, located adjacent to the

 Given all these favourable circumstances, the instructors were able to